 By taking a look at feminism in its origins, ideology and its effects it becomes clear that Catholicism and feminism are incompatible.

 The origins of feminism as an ideology and a socio-political movement are firmly planted in the Enlightenment and its child, liberalism.

 “The tradition that most obviously nourished woman’s rights advocates was Enlightenment rationalism, its nineteenth-century political legacy liberalism, and its social representation bourgeois individualism,” writes feminist historian Nancy Cott about the roots of feminism in the U.S. (The Grounding of Modern Feminism).
-Cott also cites Protestantism, in particular Quakerism, and utopian socialism as two other “intellectual seedbeds” from which feminism sprang.
+Cott also cites Protestantism and utopian socialism as two other “intellectual seedbeds” from which feminism sprang.

 None of these intellectual seedbeds are amenable to Catholicism.
 This in itself is reason enough for Catholics to reject feminism.